Featured Image

 By empowering bystanders to become upstanders, we create a network of support that disrupts the power dynamics of harassment and protects vulnerable individuals.

-V. The Negative Role of Empathy in Harassment
+V. The Misuse of Empathy in Harassment

 While empathy is often hailed as the antidote to harassment, its role can be more nuanced than we initially think.
 In some cases, empathy can be weaponized by perpetrators, transforming from a shield against harm into a tool for manipulation and control.